dermotduffy/frigate-hass-card/README.md

 Overrides allow overriding certain (many) configuration parameters when a given condition is met.
 The below is a fully expanded set of those overridable parameters.
-This is really just repeating the above expansions of the relevant sections, rather than indicating new or different paramters, i.e. this repetition is included for illustrative purposes of what is overridable.
+This is really just repeating the above expansions of the relevant sections, rather than indicating new or different parameters, i.e. this repetition is included for illustrative purposes of what is overridable.

 ```yaml